gopesh-code/Dr-Mom/README.md

 ## Problem Statement

 Menstrual tracking is an important aspect of women's health, but many women do not have access to a reliable and user-friendly tracking solution.
-Olive aims to develop a mobile application that provides not only menstrual tracking, but also other features to support women's health, such as blogs, analytics, and a pill reminder.
+Dr. Mom aims to develop a mobile application that provides not only menstrual tracking, but also other features to support women's health, such as blogs, analytics, and a pill reminder.

 ## Scope of the Project